jquast/wcwidth/docs/intro.rst

 - `prompt-toolkit/python-prompt-toolkit`_: a Library for building powerful interactive command lines in Python.

+- `urwid/urwid`_: Console user interface library for Python

+- `prettytable/prettytable`_:  Display tabular data in a visually appealing ASCII table format

+- `leviathan0992/Pylsy`_:  Pylsy is a simple python library draw tables in the Terminal.
+Just two lines of code.

 - `dbcli/pgcli`_: Postgres CLI with autocompletion and syntax highlighting.

 - `thomasballinger/curtsies`_: a Curses-like terminal wrapper with a display